Finetuning-Free Diffusion Model with Adaptive Constraint Guidance for Inorganic Crystal Structure Generation: Fine-tuning-free guidance in diffusion models

-We \fl{propose here to derive} a more formal analysis of the tradeoff behind the above mentioned algorithm, beyond the analysis originally performed~\cite{bansal2023universal}.
-By defining $(z_t^i)_{i=0}^k$ and $(z_{t-1}^i)_{i=0}^k$ and by using both the forward and the backward diffusion processes, the updated equations are:
+We derive a more formal analysis of the approach, beyond the analysis originally performed by~\cite{bansal2023universal}.
+By defining $(z_t^i)_{i=0}^k$ and $(z_{t-1}^i)_{i=0}^k$ and by using both forward and backward diffusion processes, we update equations as follows: